sanjay-thiyagarajan/econium/README.md

 ## :bulb: Our Solution

-<p> We help the businesses in encouraging their employees to minimize the use of high carbon-emitting vehicles for everyday travel.
-Our idea is to build a tool which helps the companies to provide bonus pay to employees based on the carbon emission of their vehicles' emission.
-So, When an employee emits very minimal amount of carbon, they will be getting a higher bonus and the employee emitting higher amount of carbon will be getting a minimal bonus.
-In this way, both the employees and the company can actively contribute in tackling the climate change.
-In a business perspective, the company will also obtain a good reach since it is doing something for the greater good of the people. </p>
+<p> We help the businesses in encouraging their employees to minimize their use of high carbon-emitting vehicles for everyday travel.
+Our idea is to build a tool which helps companies in providing bonus pay to employees based on the carbon emission of their vehicles.
+So, when an employee emits very minimal amount of carbon, they will be provided with a higher bonus and the employee emitting higher amount of carbon will be getting a comparatively minimal bonus.
+This way we can ensure that both the employees and the company can actively participate in the fight against climate change.
+When considering the business perspective, the company will also be seen in a better light by the public, as it is doing something for the greater good of the world. </p>

 ## ⚒️Approach
 ![](https://github.com/Techipeeyon/Images/raw/main/icons/11.png)